 indicate that predicates are dynamic; if no

-declaration for those predicates exists, you will be warned.
+declaration for those predicates exists, then you will be warned.

 These warnings take the following form: